nhsconnect/FHIR-NRLS-API/pages/explore/development_general_api_guidance.md

 |-----------|----------------|------------|--------------|
 |400|error|invalid| INVALID_RESOURCE|

-{% include note.html content="Although not stated in the table above, the OperationOutcome that the NRL returns in these scenarios will include `Details.display` and `Diagnostics` detail, which will aid in indentifiying which property this issue relates to." %}
+{% include note.html content="Although not stated in the table above, the OperationOutcome that the NRL returns in these scenarios will include `Details.display` and `Diagnostics` detail, which will aid in identifying which property this issue relates to." %}

 #### Create and supersede invalid resource errors